codatio/codat-docs/docs/bank-feeds-api/qbo-bank-feeds/qbo-bank-feeds-smb-user.md

 sidebar_label: "SMB user connects accounts"
 ---

-When the SMB users visits the `linkUrl` returned from the `POST /connections` endpoint, they're directed to the QuickBooks Online Bank Feeds Link site.
+When the SMB users visits the `linkUrl` returned from the `POST /connections` endpoint, they're directed to the QuickBooks Online Bank Feeds Link UI.
 This site allows the SMB user to generate a one-time username and password to use to connect one or more bank accounts to QuickBooks Online (QBO).

 Link can be custom branded with your company logo and colors.

 ## Summary of SMB user steps

-To connect their bank accounts to QBO, the SMB user performs the following steps in the QBO Bank Feeds Link site and in their QBO account.
+To connect their bank accounts to QBO, the SMB user performs the following steps in the QBO Bank Feeds Link UI and in their QBO account.

 1. They select the **Intuit QuickBooks Bank Feeds** tile, then click **Next**.